Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Discussion

 \section{Discussion}

-The proposed UF S-WAVE method provides absolute elasticity of the tissue at ultrafast frame rate and images {fast and} deep within the body {in only 1.5-2 s}.
+The proposed Ultrafast S-WAVE method provides absolute elasticity of the tissue at ultrafast frame rate and images fast and deep within the body in only 1.5-2 s.
 The importance of the proposed technique is twofold: First, the low frequency excitation provides deep penetration within the body to examine suspected sites located at higher depths.
-Second, it decreases the patient examination time while providing 2D images of tissue elasticity.
-In fact, one of the disadvantages of the methods generating 2D elasticity images compared to the methods making point measurements is the long acquisition times which increases the role of other undesired motions such as operator hand motion, {or motion due to} patient cough{ing}, or breathing.
+Second, it decreases the patient examination time while providing 3D volume of tissue elasticity.
+In fact, one of the disadvantages of the methods generating 3D elasticity images compared to the methods making point measurements is the long acquisition times which increases the role of other undesired motions such as operator hand motion, or motion due to patient coughing, or breathing.
 Therefore, the displacement estimation could be corrupted leading to an inaccurate elasticity map.
-However, in our proposed method, acquiring 3D ultrasound volume takes 2 s, thereby {potentially reducing} the motion artifacts in handheld ultrasound examinations.
+However, in our proposed method, acquiring a 3D ultrasound volume takes 2~s, thereby potentially reducing the motion artifacts in handheld ultrasound examinations.
+The shear-wave displacement volumes are converted to elasticity maps through solving an inverse problem.
+As waves propagate in three directions, 3D inversion algorithms provide a more complete analysis of the full wave motion compared to 2D ones where only two components within a slice of the 3D wave propagation are analyzed~\cite{tang2015ultrasoundP1}.

+Increasing the accuracy of the elasticity estimation will improve the staging of the liver fibrosis~\cite{petitclerc2017liver}.
+Liver fibrosis can be caused by the inflammation and liver damage of NAFLD, which is often associated with obesity.
+The prevalence of obesity is dramatically affecting developed countries.
+For example, approximately one-third of the United States population is considered obese, with the prevalence of NAFLD in the United States population being approximately 30\%~\cite{vernon2011systematic}.
+As a result, the need to image deeply is necessary for a large portion of the population.
+However, the maximum imaging depth for ARFI methods is mostly limited to 8 cm~\cite{frulio2013ultrasound}.
+Therefore, ARFI is not well suited as a screening tool that must work for all patients.
+On the other hand, MRE is slow, less accessible, and more prone to motion artifacts compared to ultrasound elastography~\cite{petitclerc2017liver}.
+So, the Ultrafast S-WAVE has advantages over both ARFI and MRE.

-The Vantage 256 system provides excellent control on tuning different imaging parameters, however, it does not have {regulatory} approval~\cite{food1997information} to be used for the \textit{in vivo} experiments on human subjects.
+The Vantage 256 system provides excellent control on tuning different imaging parameters, however, it does not have {regulatory} approval~\cite{food2008information} to be used for the \textit{in vivo} experiments on human subjects.
 Although our experiment on real tissue is limited to the \textit{ex vivo} bovine liver, the results have shown the potential of the ultrafast elastography to be integrated with the 3D S-WAVE system.
-A future study {will explore} \textit{in vivo} liver {images} to stage liver fibrosis in patients using UF S-WAVE {on a system with regulatory approval}.
+A future study {will explore} \textit{in vivo} liver {images} to stage liver fibrosis in patients using Ultrafast S-WAVE {on a system with regulatory approval}.